Poker Shark

 Dry boards (rainbow, unconnected) produce fewer draws and more stable hand values.
 Wet boards (suited, connected) create many drawing possibilities and make hand values volatile across streets.

-Play against opponents who force these exact spots — and learn to exploit them.
+The training arena puts you in these exact spots — and teaches you to exploit them.

 Play Free Free to play.
 No credit card.